bionomics/bionomics/home/index.md

 ## Registration

-We are now welcoming submissions for short talks..
+We are now welcoming submissions for short talks (30 mins).
 Submissions should include `name, affiliation, title of the talk, abstract (of no more than 250 words)`.
 Please send in your application in an email with the subject line **Lastname,Firstname** to **mutual-workshop [at] evolbio [dot] mpg [dot] de**
 If you have any queries, feel free to contact the organisers.